Zokhawthar

 Zokhawthar is a border town in the Champhai district of Mizoram state of India.
-It is located in the Khawzawl R.D.
-Block, on the India–Myanmar border, near the Rih Dil lake.

-Khawmawi village and Rikhawdar on the Myanmar side are the accessible via a bridge over the Harhva river.

 Demographics

 According to the 2011 census of India, Zokhawthar has 501 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 93.58%.

 Transport and border connectivity

 India is part of BIMSTEC, East Asia Summit, Mekong-Ganga Cooperation, United Nations Economic and Social Commission for Asia and the Pacific, Asian Highway Network and the Trans-Asian Railway network and India has embarked on several Look-East connectivity projects.

-Mizoram has unfenced international border with Myanmar (404 km) guarded by Border Security Force (BSF) and Bangladesh (318 km) guarded by Assam Rifles.
-India and Myanmar has set up 4 Border Haats (markets) in Mizoram at Hnahlan, Zote, Vaphai (Saikhumphai) and Sangau (Pangkhua) to boost the local trade and economy.
+Mizoram has an unfenced international border with Myanmar (404 km), guarded by Border Security Force (BSF), and Bangladesh (318 km), guarded by Assam Rifles.
+India and Myanmar have set up 4 Border Haats (markets) in Mizoram at Hnahlan, Zote, Vaphai (Saikhumphai) and Sangau (Pangkhua) to boost the local trade and economy.
 Indian has set up 5 ICP (Integrated Check Posts) Mizoram at Kawrpuichhuah, Marpara, Tuipuibari, Silsuri and Nunsury.